Sh1r0Yaksha/SmolTAS/README.md

 * Pressing F10 will save player's position
 * Pressing F11 will load player's position to the saved place
 * If your position is not saved, default load position will be at (0, 0, 0)

+### Coordinates and Velocity of Player

+* These values can be seen on the bottom right corner of the screen
+* To toggle this mod, press the tilde '~' key

+### Input Recording

+* Only for AO at the moment
+* Make a text file named "AO.txt" in the Mods folder where you store your other mods
+* If you don't make a text file, it will be made automatically in the Mods folder
+* adding text in each line of the text file determines which button will be pressed
+* For e.g. if you enter DW on the 20th line, the game will press those 2 keys at the 20th frame
+* Keys to enter - 'D' for right, 'W' for up, 'A' for left and 'S' for down
+* Leave a few lines blank after the inputs so that every key is released (Else some keys can remain held)

 # Acknowledgements